lambdaclass/concrete/research/compiler/pipeline-lessons-2026-07.md

 This is incremental compilation reframed for Concrete's thesis: incremental proof discharge.

+Natural extension: content-address more artifacts, not only source/proof links.
+Obligations, typed-Core fragments, proof bundles, package interface/body evidence, and replay artifacts should eventually be keyed by structural content hashes rather than names or paths.
+The real work is deterministic canonical
+serialization: stable schema versions, explicit IDs, normalized ordering, and no temp paths or host-dependent formatting.
+Hashing is easy; making the artifact canonical enough that the hash is meaningful is the hard part.

 Roadmap fit: Phase 9 proof cache / synthesis; Phase 11 proof-status drift;
 Phase 18 package evidence; Phase 19 editor responsiveness.